-- (a) "Administrative action" means either of the following: - (1) The proposal, drafting, development, consideration, amendment, enactment, or defeat by any state agency of any rule, regulation, or other action in any ratemaking proceeding or any quasilegislative proceeding, which shall include any proceeding governed by Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2. - (2) With regard only to placement agents, the decision by any state agency to enter into a contract to invest state public retirement system assets on behalf of a state public retirement system. - (b) "Ratemaking proceeding" means, for the purposes of a proceeding before the Public Utilities Commission, any proceeding in which it is reasonably foreseeable that a rate will be established, including, but not limited to, general rate cases, performance-based ratemaking, and other ratesetting mechanisms. - (c) "Quasi-legislative proceeding" means, for purposes of a proceeding before the Public Utilities Commission, any proceeding that involves consideration of the establishment of a policy that will apply generally to a group or class of persons, including, but not limited to, rulemakings and investigations that may establish rules affecting an entire industry.
+- (a) "Administrative action" means either of the following: - (1) The proposal, drafting, development, consideration, amendment, enactment, or defeat by any state agency of any rule, regulation, or other action in any ratemaking proceeding or any quasi-legislative proceeding, including any proceeding governed by Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2. - (2) With regard only to placement agents, the decision by any state agency to enter into a contract to invest state public retirement system assets on behalf of a state public retirement system. - (b) "Ratemaking proceeding" means, for the purposes of a proceeding before the Public Utilities Commission, any proceeding in which it is reasonably foreseeable that a rate will be established, including, but not limited to, general rate cases, performance-based ratemaking, and other ratesetting mechanisms.

+(c) "Quasi-legislative proceeding" means, for purposes of a proceeding before the Public Utilities Commission, any proceeding that involves consideration of the establishment of a policy that will apply generally to a group or class of persons, including, but not limited to, rulemakings and investigations that may establish rules affecting an entire industry.

 History: Amended by Stats.
 1991, Ch.
 491; amended by Stats.
 2001, Ch.
 921; amended by Stats.
 2010, Ch.
-668.
+668; amended by Stats.
+2017, Ch.
+561.

 Regulations: 2 Cal.
 Code of Regs.
-Section 18202

-Opinions: In re Evans (1978) 4 FPPC Ops.
-84

-In re Leonard (1976) 2 FPPC Ops.
+Section 18202 In re Evans (1978) 4 FPPC Ops.
+84 Opinions: In re Leonard (1976) 2 FPPC Ops.
 54

 In re Nida (1976) 2 FPPC Ops.
-32 In re Nida (1976) 2 FPPC Ops.
 1 In re Carson (1975) 1 FPPC Ops.
 46